JustinGuese/website-myopiagraph/myopia/content/english/pricing.md

 ## Choosing the right **Plan**

 Whether you're embarking on your myopia management journey or need comprehensive compliance solutions, Myopiagraph has you covered.
-Dive in with our 14-day free trial for a taste of what's possible, or opt for our Enterprise plan for advanced features tailored to larger organizations and stringent compliance needs.
+Dive in with our 14-day free trial for a taste of what's possible.

+Contact us at [/de/contact](/de/contact) to discuss your needs and get a personalized quote.